 “Go around and wait at the back door, Blackie, and after breakfast we’ll go to the sandhills.”
 Sam closed the window and as if he understood every word, Blackie scampered away to wait for Sam at the door.”

 I know all the fault finders will be out in their droves to pick and pull at the quoted narrative.
 I have had people tell me that a novel should never start with someone dreaming- but read many best sellers that commenced that way.
 So really it up to you to do what you want in life and hopefully you get a kind publisher.

 Now to be able to blog authors need a good blogging platform – and we all know that there are many on the market.
-I use a WordPress platform and utilise a couple of plugins – but I am excitedly waiting for a new platform that is promising to radically alter the people friendliness of blogging -much like when the computer mouse made computing so much easier for the common man.
+I use a WordPress platform and utilise a couple of plugins.
+Now WordPress has introduced a new editing system called Gutenberg (obviously a memorium of the first printing press ever, The Gutenberg).

-The uses for this blogging plaftorm are as many as you could imagine.
+The uses for a blogging plaftorm are as many as you could imagine.

 A realestate agent could upload a video with as much text as he likes and immediately place it in his blog.
 A mechanic may be working on an engine and decides he wants to write an article about what he is doing – then photograh or video his work and immediately upload to his blog – without using YouTube Vimeo – or what ever.